 - Carefully remove the brake pads from the caliper.
 In case the caliper is a fixed type caliper (pistons on each side) you’ll need to remove a pair of cap screws that hold the pads in place.

 - Check the brake pads to verify that they need to be replaced.
-In some cases, the loss of braking power will not be linked to pad wear but on a major problem on the master cylinder or brake lines.
+In some cases, the loss of braking power will not be linked to pad wear but to a major problem on the master cylinder or brake lines.

 - Using a hydraulic press push the piston in place.
 Due to pad wear, the piston tends to move from its original position to cover the space previously occupied by the pad.